NerTzhuLz/PhoenixBot/README.md

 * Bot needs following permissions in those channels:
     * Read messages
     * Send messages
-    * Manage messages (Maybe not so much in the bot-spam channels, but definitely in recruiting)
+    * Manage messages (Not so much in the bot-spam channels, but definitely in recruiting)
     * Read message history
     * Add reactions? (not sure on this yet)